910 N Main St, Tea, SD 57064

 Antibiotics

-• This guideline emphasizes the importance of addressing dental pain and swelling primarily through dental treatment rather than antibiotics.
+• Primary Treatment: Dental pain and swelling should primarily be managed through dental procedures rather than antibiotics.

 Helping Antibiotics Work: